Deep Learning for Data-Driven Districting-and-Routing

-For our experimental analyses, we focus on districting-and-routing problem instances that occur in five metropolitan areas in the UK (London, Bristol, Manchester, Leeds, and West-Midlands) with very diverse geographical characteristics.
+For our experimental analyses, we focus on districting-and-routing problem instances that occur in five metropolitan areas in the UK (London, Bristol, Manchester, Leeds, and the West Midlands) with very diverse geographical characteristics.
 The goal of our experiments is twofold.
-First, we aim to evaluate how accurate the proposed GNN is in terms of routing-cost estimation accuracy.
-Next, we measure to which extent cost-estimation accuracy impacts the ability to make good strategic decisions, i.e., to what extent solutions of districting problems using the GNN or other cost predictors differ in terms of their partitions and operational efficiency.
+First, we aim to evaluate the proposed GNN's routing-cost estimation accuracy.
+Next, we measure the extent to which cost-estimation accuracy impacts the ability to make good strategic decisions, i.e., to what extent solutions of districting problems using the GNN or other cost predictors differ in terms of their partitions and operational efficiency.

 In the rest of this section, we discuss the data collection and generation of test instances (Section~\ref{subsec:dataset}), as well as the baseline methods considered for routing-cost estimation (Section~\ref{subsec:baselines-routing-cost}).
-Then, we analyze the accuracy of the different prediction cost-estimation methods (Section~\ref{subsec:results-predictive-methods}), and we measure the impact of different estimation algorithms when optimizing districts as well as the characteristics (e.g., compactness) of the partitions thereby generated (Section~\ref{subsec:impact-on-districting}).
+Then, we analyze the accuracy of the different prediction cost-estimation methods (Section~\ref{subsec:results-predictive-methods}), and measure the impact of different estimation algorithms when optimizing districts as well as the characteristics (e.g., compactness) of the partitions thereby generated (Section~\ref{subsec:impact-on-districting}).